HuanLin98-sch/medicalapp/README.md

 Developed by: Team 7 - Edwin, Huan Lin, Wei Jie, Zhi An

 ## Introduction
 Dr Robot is a general medical conversational chatbot developed by Team 7 as part of our CS425 final project.
-It is a hybrid chatbot that combines both retrieval-based (Finetuned BERT + FAISS Search) answers with generative-based(GPT2) answers using a dynamic thresholding via our own decision module.
+It is a hybrid chatbot that combines both retrieval-based (Finetuned BERT + FAISS Search) answers with generative-based (Finetuned GPT2) answers using a dynamic thresholding via our own decision module.

 ## Quick Start
 1. Open a terminal session in the root folder